 of the USS Dragon

 One of the top simmers of his era, James Sullivan helped make a name for the USS Dragon.
 A natural Executive Officer, he expertly managed his crew while still implementing the Captain’s vision.
 He kept everyone engaged by using creative plot twists to provide ways for others to participate and write.
-Winters is still tied for 11th all-time with seven total awards, including three Most Posts.
+Sullivan is still tied for 11th all-time with seven total awards, including three Most Posts.

 Congratulations to all seven inductees!
 Well done!
 You will now forever be remembered for your extraordinary contributions to Independence Fleet.
 Thank you for continuing to provide an example to follow for all of us still role playing today.
 There are now 27 members of this most exclusive club.